 He is a keen golfer and chairs the transformation committee of both the Metropolitan Golf Club and the Western Cape Golf Union.

 October 2017 – Interview synopsis

-The General Council of the Bar (GCB) submitted comments to the Judicial Service Commission regarding Wille’s suitability for appointment based on a “survey” they had conducted.
+Wille’s past has attracted some controversy (see profile), and the General Council of the Bar (GCB) submitted comments to the Judicial Service Commission regarding Wille’s suitability for appointment based on a “survey” they had conducted.

 According to the silks and senior juniors interviewed, there were “strong reservations” about the appropriateness of Wille’s appointment.
 These related “almost entirely to the candidate’s conduct as an attorney”.
 Reading through the GCB’s comments, Fiona Stewart, Western Cape Premier Helen Zille’s representative noted that Wille was described by the GCB as “often rude to opponents”, “uncollegial”, that he was “often untrustworthy as an opponent and that he had acted unprofessionally on numerous occasions”.

 The GCB did however note that Wille enjoyed better support from younger advocates at the Bar and “some senior members” who encountered him as an acting judge.

 Asked to comment by Stewart, Wille said he was “saddened by these comments” and felt that after 27 years of lawyering “high profile cases” one is “bound to have differences with your colleagues”.
 He said that he had “matured” and was “a more humble and accommodating opponent than I was”.

 On the payment of a bursary to Western Cape Judge President John Hlophe’s son by Smith Tabata Buchanan Boyes, a firm he was a partner at, Wille said although he had been head of the firm’s bursary scheme, he had “stood down” from the panel which had interviewed Thuthuka Hlophe before the bursary was awarded, and that the interview had taken place at a different branch of the firm.